THE ASHGAR STUD LEGACY

 The Ashgar Connemara Pony Stud was born in Johannesburg, South Africa in 1979.
-At this stage the Connemara Pony was almost unknown in Southern Africa.
-Patience Worthington had imported Kierin of Leam and was breeding Connemara Ponies in Zimbabwe and Sydney Press imported Clonkeehan Barna Boy (CPS 182) and Abbeyleix Tansey to Coromandel Stud, South Africa.
-My husband and I purchased a farm in Clarens, Eastern Free State, South Africa and I decided that the hardy and versatile Connemara was the ideal breed for this mountainous, harsh and cold environment.
+At that time the Connemara Pony was almost unknown in Southern Africa.
+Patience Worthington had imported Kierin of Leam and was breeding Connemara Ponies in Zimbabwe and Sydney Press imported Clonkeehan Barna Boy (CPS 182) and Abbeyleix Tansey to the Coromandel Stud, near Pretoria in South Africa.
+Christine Walwyn with her husband Denis purchased a farm in Clarens, Eastern Free State, South Africa.
+It was there she decided that the hardy and versatile Connemara Pony was the ideal breed for this mountainous, harsh, cold and extreme environment.

-I was fortunate to purchase Abbeyleix Tansey (CPS 3103) from Sydney Press and Dundrum (800 Vol 18), the stallion from Mrs Patience (Patricia) Worthington.
-Patience then gave me Kierina and Coromandel Abbeyline (CPS 8118 Vol 18).
-At last, the Ashgar Stud was ready to start breeding Connemara Ponies in South Africa and in 1981 my family and the four foundation Connemara Ponies of Ashgar Stud moved to our farm in Clarens, South Africa.
-I have read Pat Lyne’s story “Out of the Mist” and of the adventures of the frst Connemaras on their long trips to their destinations in Southern Africa, of days at sea, for example Kierin of Leam spent two and a half weeks at sea and then four days in the train to Zimbabwe and still sired a foal soon after he arrived in Zimbabwe!
+Christine was fortunate to purchase Abbeyleix Tansey (CPS 3103) from Sydney Press (RSA) and Dundrum (800 Vol 18), the stallion from Mrs Patience (Patricia) Worthington from Zimbabwe.
+Patience then gifted Kierina and Coromandel Abbeyline (CPS 8118 Vol 18).
+At last, the Ashgar Stud was ready to start breeding Connemara Ponies in South Africa and in 1981 her family and the four foundation Connemara Ponies of Ashgar Stud moved to our farm known as “Schaarplats” in Clarens.